emqx/neuronex-docs/en_US/admin/data-statistics.md

 ### Rule statistics

-Clicking on the status bar of the rule allows you to view the statistics of the rule.
+Clicking on `Data Statistics` of the rule allows you to view the statistics of the rule.

 ![north_statistics](./assets/rule_statistics1.png)